crusher-pb/AccessDeniedRepo/README.md

 <a id="tecst"></a>
 ## 5. Tech-stack
 The major tech-stack being used is:
-Android app development using Android Studio
+Android app development using Android Studio,
-UI design using figma
+UI design using figma,
-Google APIs
+Google APIs,
 SQLite for local storage

 <a id="demo"></a>